byunghyun23/image-captioning/README.md

-# Image Captioning using Inception-v3 and LSTM
+# Image Captioning Using Inception-v3 and LSTM

 ## Introduction
 This is a TensorFlow implementation for Image Captioning using Inception-v3 and LSTM.